-Insects (29) (11) Reg.
+Insects Reg.
 213/91, s.
-(29) (11) Found near standing water, marshes or ponds. welling, itching and redness round the sting rea.
-Some may get allergic reactions.
-Verbal warning to stay alert to bees and wasps being present especially on fruit.
-Check individual reactions to insect stings. ow -- --- -- -----
+(29) (11) Reg.
+213/91, s.
+(29) (11) Found near standing water, marshes or ponds.
+Reg.
+213/91, s.
+(29) (11) Found near standing water, marshes or ponds.
+Medium Verbal warning to stay alert to bees and wasps being present especially on fruit.
+Check individual reactions to insect stings.
+Low -- -------- -- -----

-Physical Hazards - Hazard Assessments Element: Legislature: What Is It?
-Hazards: Risk Level: Control: Risk Review: High - 55 °C + Exposed skin can freeze in less than 2 mins, Stay Indoors.
+Element: Legislature: What Is It?
+Hazards: Risk Level: Control: Risk Review: High -55 °C + Exposed skin can freeze in less than 2 mins, Stay Indoors.
 High Cold Stress Reg.
 213/91, s.
 (29) A change in temperature from extreme cold or heat.
-Usually from The environment or physical activities. temperature from extreme cold or heat.
-Usually from The environment or physical Risk of Hypothermia increases if the body temperatures drops down while working outside for long periods of time.
-May lead to death.
-Medium -28°C to -47°C use layers of warm clothing, with an outer layer that is wind resistant.
+Usually from The environment or physical activities.
+Risk of Hypothermia increases if the body temperatures drops down while working outside for long periods of time.
+May Medium -28°C to -47°C use layers of warm clothing, with an outer layer that is wind resistant.
 Cover all exposed skin: wear a hat, mittens, scarf, neck tube or face mask.
 Stay active.
-Medium Low 0o C to -27 oC Dress warmly as required.
+Medium lead to death.
+Low 0° C to -27 °C Dress warmly as required.
 Low Heat Stress Reg.
 213/91, s.
 (29) A change in temperature from extreme cold or heat.
 Usually from the environment or physical activities.
 When heat is combined with physical stresses it leads to dehydration, loss of vision and death.
 High Keep covered up in the summer months, especially at lunchtime when the sun is at its peak.
-Use sun screen, consider ways to minimize exposure and drink plenty of water.
+Use sunscreen, consider ways to minimize exposure and drink plenty of water.
 High

-Medium Drink plenty of water, notify Supervisor if in risk e.g., unwell, discomfort, medical condition, pregnancy etc. Medium Low Drink plenty of water, notify Supervisor if in risk e.g., unwell, discomfort, medical condition, pregnancy etc. Low Noise Reg.
-381/15Sound from loud equipment, process, or environment.Reg.
-381/15Fine, dry powder consisting of tiny particles of earth, waste matter lying on the ground, on surfaces or carried through the air. equipment, process, or environment.
-Fine, dry Loud noises above 85 dBA.
-Duration plays a key role in damage.
+1 1 1 Medium Drink plenty of water, notify Supervisor if in risk e.g., unwell, discomfort, medical condition, pregnancy etc. Medium Low Drink plenty of water, notify Supervisor if in risk e.g., unwell, discomfort, medical condition, pregnancy etc. Low Sound from loud Loud noises above 85 dBA.
 High Noise consultant to formalize an assessment plan to address the noise problem in consultation with the team members.
-Medium Medium As an interim measure use hearing protection until controls are put in place.
+Medium Noise rocess, equipment, process, or environment.
+Duration plays a key role in Medium As an interim measure use hearing protection until controls are put in place.
 Low Low Interim measure use hearing protection until controls in place.
-Low High Outsource work to third party remediation company.
-Low Lung disease, silicosis, chronic obstructive asthma can be caused by inhaling particles.
+Low Fine, dry powder High Outsource work to third party remediation company.
+Low Dust Reg.
+213/91 s.
+59 matter lying on the ground, on surfaces or carried through the air.
+Lung disease, silicosis, chronic obstructive asthma can be caused by inhaling particles.
 Med Use specialized PPE e.g., HEPA particulate respirator and control dust by water or vacuum.
 Med Low Use PPE e.g., dust mask N95 mask.
 Low